-PSYC 340 - Social Psychology Mondays 13:40-15:30 (FASS G022) Thursdays 11:40-12:30 (online, synchronous) Important dates listed in Course Outline on p.4 Instructor: Gül Günaydın, Ph.D.
-E-mail: gul.gunaydin@sabanciuniv.edu Office Hours: by appointment\ TA: Zeynep Deniz Özden zeynepozden@sabanciuniv.edu Office hours: Mon 15:40-16:30 (or by appointment)\ TA: Berfin Acar berfinacar@sabanciuniv.edu Office hours: Tue 14:40-15:30 (or by appointment)\ Course Overview This course aims to provide you with a rigorous training in theories and research of social psychology-the science of how the real, implied, or imagined presence of others can influence our thoughts, feelings and behaviors.
+PSYC 340 - Social Psychology Mondays 12:40-14:30 (FASS G056) Tuesdays 16:40-17:30 (online, synchronous) Important dates listed in Course Outline on p.4 Instructor: Gül Günaydın, Ph.D.
+E-mail: gul.gunaydin@sabanciuniv.edu Office Hours: via Zoom by appointment TA: Zeynep Deniz Özden zeynepozden@sabanciuniv.edu Office hours: Mon 14:40-15:30 via Zoom (or by appointment) TA: Anıl Topal anil.topal@sabanciuniv.edu Office hours: Tue 17.40-18.30 via Zoom (or by appointment) We may have to revise the course plan if another reassessment is made country-wide regarding higher education.
+Course Overview This course aims to provide you with a rigorous training in theories and research of social psychology the science of how the real, implied, or imagined presence of others can influence our thoughts, feelings and behaviors.
 The course is organized around four general themes: 1) Methods and Critical Thinking in Social Psychology-how social psychological research is conducted and common pitfalls we should be aware of as researchers, 2) The Surprising Power of the Situation-how the situations we find ourselves in (including social situations) influence us, 3) Emotion-universality and cultural specificity of our affective reactions and how they might go awry, and 4) Person Perception-the ways that we make sense of others' behavior and relate to others.
 As we survey these topics, our overarching goals will be to: (a) provide you with a firm background in classic and contemporary social psychological ideas, theories, and research, (b) begin to develop your skill at effectively evaluating psychological research methodology, (c) work toward an understanding of what makes for "good" social psychological research and why, and (d) develop your ability to apply social psychological research to daily life.
 Course website: